 Here is an example of a haiku by a Western writer, James Kirkup:

 In the amber dusk

 Each island dreams its own night--

 The sea swarms with gold.

-as an example very loosely translated from Japanese:
+The following poem serves as an example very loosely translated from Japanese:

 Keshiki wa miezu